sidecus/reactstudy/README.md

 * Using d3 for simple charts
 * And so on.

+## Happy coding, peace.

+## Available Scripts
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run:

 ### `npm start`